gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Krishna

 Q1.
 What tasks did I work on / complete?
- - Implemented API routes for flight search
+ - Finished script to create mock data for flights between all airports

 Q2.
 What am I planning to work on next?
- - Implement add flight by employee
+ - Design Flight seats json CRUD operation

 Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 #### Siddharth